Best GPU Temperature For Gaming

 Remember, even if your GPU isn’t affected by the extra heat, your CPU could easily be the next victim.

-Another aspect that can be externally manipulated regarding fans is the speed at which they are spinning.
-Most modern GPUs automatically increase the fan speed when required, but you might want to enjoy an even smoother experience and turn it all the way up.
+Another aspect that can be externally manipulated regarding fans is the velocity at which they are spinning.
+Most modern GPUs automatically increase the fan speed when required, but you might want to enjoy an even quieter experience and turn it all the way up.

 The best free solutions for adjusting fan speed are Open Hardware Monitor and SpeedFan.
 MSI Afterburner is another great tool that is worth checking out.
 AMD also provides the ability to control fan speed with its driver software.
 Unfortunately, NVIDIA doesn’t.